clifgriffin/simple-ldap-login/readme.txt

 If you have any problems with 1.5, please let me know: clifgriffin@gmail.com

 == Changelog ==
+**Version 1.5.1**

+* Fixed a bug where the domain controllers are passed as a string.

 **Version 1.5**

 * Complete rewritten from the ground up.